onzfonz/comp227/src/content/5/en/part5c.md

 })
 ```

-Command *getByText* looks for an element that has the **same text** that it has as a parameter, and nothing more.
+Command `getByText` looks for an element that has the **same text** that it has as a parameter, and nothing more.
-If we want to look for an element that <i>contains</i> the text, we could use an extra option:
+If we want to look for an element that ***contains*** the text, we could use an extra option:

 ```js
 const element = screen.getByText(